 Ermelinda “Erme” Cortes has had exhibitions in the United States, Europe, Canada and Puerto Rico.
 She is currently exhibiting her paintings and photographs, while her documentary “We are Still Here, The Taino Lives!” has won an Excellence Award at the Rincon International Film Festival and won “Official Selection” status at the Los Angeles CineFest Film Festival.

 Erme’s documentary short “For the Love if Cosplay! ” brings you to New York Comic Con and the world of dedicated cosplayers.
 It is a fun, playful film filled with candid interviews from families that print their own 3D props to a band of friends dedicated to the Thundercats.

-Erme Cortes is currently working on her third documentary film “Quilted Railroad, The Language of Textiles”.
+Ermelinda Cortes is currently working on her third documentary film “Quilted Railroad, The Language of Textiles”.
 The documentary film covers the stories behind the materials we surround ourselves with in our everyday lives.
-We discuss the impact of the Quilts of the Underground Railroad on our history.
-We also take a closer look at the textiles with which we create, clothe and decorate our lives.
-Featuring Interviews in New York City’s Textile, Garment, and Fashion District, where we discuss the impact of necessity, fashion and the process of natural fibers from our own environment.
+Taking an in depth look at the textiles with which we create, clothe and decorate our lives.
+Featuring Interviews in New York City’s Textile, Garment, and Fashion District, where we discuss the impact of necessity, fashion and the and the process of natural fibers from our own environment.